giorginolab/vmd_plumed/INSTALL.md

    start.
 Verify the running version from _Help > About_.

-I have no write privileges
+Without write privileges
 ----------------------------------------

 You may install the plugin as an unprivileged user as follows:

-1. Unzip the _vmd_plumed_ distribution anywhere in your system
+1. Download and extract the latest Plumed-GUI release from GitHub.

 2. Add the following lines to your _.vmdrc_ startup file (name and location [differs under Windows](http://www.ks.uiuc.edu/Research/vmd/vmd-1.7/ug/node197.html))